 - When we are using the fast deadlines, we must give you our answer within 72 hours after we receive your appeal.
 We will give you our answer sooner if your health requires us to do so. - However, if you ask for more time, or if we need to gather more information that may benefit you, we can take up to 14 more calendar days.
 If we decide to take extra days to make the decision, we will tell you in writing. - If we do not give you an answer within 72 hours (or by the end of the extended time period if we took extra days), we are required to automatically send your request on to Level 2 of the appeals process, where it will be reviewed by an independent organization.
-Later in this section, we tell you about this organization and explain what happens at Level 2 of the appeals process. - If our answer is yes to part or all of what you requested, we must authorize or provide the coverage we have agreed to provide within 72 hours after we receive your appeal. - If our answer is no to part or all of what you requested, we will send you a written denial notice informing you that we have automatically sent your appeal to the Independent Review Organization for a Level 2 Appeal.
+Later in this section, we tell you about this organization and explain what happens at Level 2 of the appeals process.

+- If our answer is yes to part or all of what you requested, we must authorize or provide the coverage we have agreed to provide within 72 hours after we receive your appeal. - If our answer is no to part or all of what you requested, we will automatically send your appeal to the Independent Review Organization for a Level 2 Appeal.